sosome2020/Serowe_Bee_Park/README.md

 that will be resourceful to Beekeepers & relevant stakeholders.
 Also, it will be centred on addressing or rather pursuing the implementation of Sustainable Development Goals (SDGs) namely'
-I. Zero Hunger
+- I. Zero Hunger
-II.Good health & Hunger
+- II.
+Good health & Hunger
-III.No Poverty
+- III.
+No Poverty
-IV.
+- IV.
 Life on Land
-V. Decent work & economic growth
+- V. Decent work & economic growth
-VI.
+- VI.
 Responsible consumption & production
-VII.
+- VII.
 Climate Action

 ## Concept
 The core principle of this project is mainly based on addressing the issue of unemployment,